 Build Your Simple Email Marketing

 Email Marketing is the killer app.
 It’s a universal protocol that you can find in almost every operating system connected to the internet.
-Every mobile device is equipped with this protocol to reach almost everyone on the planet if you have their email address.
+Every mobile device is equipped with this protocol to reach nearly everyone on the planet if you have their email address.

 Having said that, if doing all of the best practices of Email Marketing is too much for your current situation, maybe you can make an Email Marketing Redux version.

 Email Marketing Redux Version

 In this simple email marketing version, you’ll have to worry about just two main topics: Permission and Relevance.

 Even though it might not seem much, each one of these concepts has a lot to handle still.

 First, you need to have your subscribers permission.
 You can’t start doing email marketing without their explicit consent for you to send them emails.
 It’s not only a legal matter.
 It’s an ethical and moral obligation.

 To get your subscribers attention, you need to show the value they’ll get from your content.
 Show them what you’ll be sharing, how many times and what kind of content.